-Leverage tax-advantaged retirement plans and watch out for tax traps t's true that the amount high-income taxpayers are allowed to contribute to tax-advantaged retirement plans is limited.
+t's true that the amount high-income taxpayers are allowed to contribute to tax-advantaged retirement plans is limited.
 However, the exponential power of tax-deferred (or in the case of Roth accounts, tax-free) compounding makes these plans hard to pass up.
-And consider this: Maximizing your contributions to a traditional plan could keep you from becoming subject to the 39.6% tax rate or the 3.8% NIIT.
-But be careful when taking retirement plan distributions - they could push you into a higher tax bracket or trigger the NIIT.
+And consider this: Contributions to a traditional plan reduce your AGI and, therefore, could help preserve your eligibility for certain tax breaks and avoid triggering certain taxes or higher rates.
+But be careful when taking retirement plan distributions - they could have the opposite effect.
 To fully leverage retirement plan advantages, look ahead and watch out for tax traps.